r4bbitjs/r4bbitjs/README.md

   But probably we will use subjects for this job.

   We want to be sure that that we are able to reemit messages with different correlationId than the one in the publisher

+# Multiple Replies:
+1. reply = -1, timeout >= 0 Client has to wait until promise resolves
+2. reply = -1, timeout >= 0 Response is processed by the client handler function
+3. reply = 3, timeout 10 a counter variable counts until all the replies receive and resolves